jon49/child-spaced-repetition/README.md

 ```sh
 $ sudo npm install -g bower
 ```
-Where NPM will install Node Modules into a foler, Bower will install Bower Components into a folder called `bower_components`.
+Where NPM will install Node Modules into a folder, Bower will install Bower Components into a folder called `bower_components`.
 And just like doing `npm install` will look in the `package.json` for what to install, Bower will look in `bower.json` to see what it needs to install.
 In this case we will be installing jQuery, Modernizr, and ReptileForms.
 The command to tell bower to install the tools listed in the bower file is:
 ```sh
 $ bower install
 ```